-Essentially, Facebook Fan Subscriptions is a truly oven-ready option which can immediately generate substantial revenue.
-Facebook will throw curve balls in every now and again but if you choose the right partner to help navigate you towards this new revenue potential, the possibilities are endless.
+Essentially, Facebook Subscriptions is a truly oven-ready option which can immediately generate substantial revenue.
+Facebook will throw curve balls in every now and again.
+By choosing the right partner to help you navigate towards this new revenue potential, the possibilities will be endless.

 If you want to understand the earning power of your platforms, speak to a member of the Nifty team today.